About Saikei Civil

 Part of the OSArch Ecosystem

-Saikei Civil is proud to be part of the OSArch (Open Source Architecture) community, alongside:
+Saikei Civil is part of the OSArch (Open Source Architecture) community, alongside:

 - Bonsai — Native IFC for buildings